 Learn to Skydive at the most scenic dropzone!

-If you wish to learn skydiving at Skydive Switzerland, we offer the AFF (Accelerated Free Fall) course.
-AFF is an internationally recognised system of skydiving training that offers the fastest way to experience solo freefall.
+If you wish to learn how to skydive and experience the world’s best views, you have come to the right place.
+At Skydive Switzerland, we offer the AFF (Accelerated Free Fall) course which is an internationally recognised system of skydiving training that offers the fastest way to experience solo freefall.

-The course usually takes one week (weather permitting) and takes you through 8 levels that each needs to be completed successfully for you to finish the course.
-This will allow you to jump independently, but still under student status as AFF is just the first step towards your license.
+The course takes approximately one week (weather permitting) and you will be required to complete 8 progressive levels.
+Upon completion, you can jump independently, but still under student status as AFF is just the first step towards your license.

-Many students continue their training at Skydive Switzerland working towards obtaining a skydiving license.
-At our dropzone, we have highly experienced instructors that are qualified to supervise the acquisition of both USPA (United States Parachute Association) license and Swiss license (Schweizer Fallschirmspringer Lizenz).
+Many students continue their training at Skydive Switzerland to become licensed skydivers.
+At our dropzone, we have highly experienced instructors who are qualified to supervise the acquisition of both the USPA (United States Parachute Association) license and the Swiss Skydive license (Schweizer Fallschirmspringer Lizenz).

 Incredibly professional and caring staff!